techpines/express.io/examples/http-io/README.md

 __This is a copy-paste example.__

 This is the canonical __express.io__ example.
-It does nothing, except set up an HTTP server and an IO server together on the same port.
+It does nothing, except set up an HTTP server and an io server together on the same port.

 When you run this example, the server should start.